v3r1a/v3r1a.github.io/index.md

 ## Introduction

 Welcome to my homepage!
-I am a person totally made up for the course 'Command line tools fot linguists' taught at the University of Helsinki, Finland.
+I am a person totally made up for the course [Command line tools for linguists](https://courses.helsinki.fi/fi/kik-lg219/129824412) taught at the
+University of Helsinki, Finland.
 As I am not real, I may claim that I study creaturology as my major.
 I specialise in forest demons and fairyfolk.
 I am currently writing my Master's Thesis on the political conflicts among said species in the national parks of Southern Finland.